 Stage 6: Establish a clearly defined scope of attention, and completely ignore subtle distractions.
 At this stage, the puppy-mind is no longer distracted by squirrelly thoughts.

-Adept (I have no attained the stage of an adept.
-These stages are reserved for monks and nuns who've sat multiple, multi-year retreats.
+Adept (I have not attained the stage of an adept).
+I suspect these stages are reserved for monks and nuns who've sat multiple, multi-year retreats or for extremely skilled meditators.

 Stage 7: We approach the threshold of effortlessness.
 Purposely relaxing effort from time to time will let us know when effort and vigilance are no longer necessary.
 We surrender the need for control.